paigerodeghero/Resources4SoftwareEngineeringStudents/README.md

 # Resources for Software Engineering Students
 This is a guide to resources for software engineering students.
 I'm currently a professor at Clemson University and a Visiting Researcher at Microsoft Research.
-I focus a lot of my work on onboarding newcomers and remote work.
+A significant part of my research focuses on onboarding newcomers and remote work.
 These are resources inspired both by my research and by my industry experience.

 ## Where to Get Help & Ask Questions
 * [Stack Overflow](https://stackoverflow.com/questions)